speedscale/docs/docs/guides/dlp.md

 ## How It Works

-Speedscale's DLP engine orks by inspecting key/value elements in recorded traffic, removing the value from keys considered to be sensitive and instead replacing it with a placeholder string `-REDACTED-`.
-This redaction only applies to data that can be coerced as a string value; numerics, booleans, etc. are not supported at this time.
+Speedscale's DLP engine works by inspecting key/value elements in recorded traffic and replacing keys containing data considered to be sensitive with a redacted string form of their values.
+This redacted form string is the result of concatenating a prefix string `REDACTED-` with the hexadecimal string value of the original value's SHA-256 hash.
+For example:

+- A string value `example` would be redacted and replaced with the string `REDACTED-50d858e0985ecc7f60418aaf0cc5ab587f42c2570a884095a9e8ccacd0f6545c`
+- A number value `42` would be redacted and replaced with the string `REDACTED-73475cb40a568e8da8a045ced110137e159f890ac4da883b6b17dc651b3a8049`
+- A boolean value `false` would be redacted and replaced with the string `REDACTED-fcbcf165908dd18a9e49f7ff27810176db8e9f63b4352213741664245224f8aa`

 The built-in standard behavior operates exclusively on HTTP traffic, inspecting and redacting data in the following locations:

- * HTTP headers
+- HTTP headers
- * HTTP query paramaters
+- HTTP query paramaters
- * HTTP URIs
+- HTTP URIs
- * HTTP forms
+- HTTP forms
- * HTTP JSON bodies
+- HTTP JSON bodies

 To see the keys that are redacted by default, you may view the Speedscale-maintained `standard` DLP configuration in the main [UI](https://app.speedscale.com/dlpConfig/standard).
 Or via the command line using